saadsaifse/intro-to-AI-hackathon/4. Ethics in AI/Tutorial.md

 ## Fake AI

-AI “faking” technologies make what once could have been regarded as reliable evidence into unreliable evidence.
+AI "faking" technologies make what once could have been regarded as reliable evidence into unreliable evidence.
 This is already happening to digital photos, sound recordings, and videos.

 Examples:
 * People can be put in places they never visited by using photoshop.
 * Change the way one looks by 'slimming' them down in before and after pictures advertising a  diet pill.

-Check out these AI tools that can fabricate facial expressions and imitate one's voice.
+Check out these "Fake" AI tools:

 [Face2Face](https://www.youtube.com/watch?v=ohmajJTcpNk) - a system capable of identifying the facial expressions of a person and putting them on another person’s face in a Youtube video.
 [Lyrebird](https://www.descript.com/overdub?lyrebird=true) - a tool for automatic imitation of a person’s voice from a few minutes of sample recording.